Yellowjackets tells harrowing tale of Americans trying to cope with Canadian winter - The Beaverton

 Yellowjackets tells harrowing tale of Americans trying to cope with Canadian winter

 “Most Americans are just not prepared for Canadian winters,” says immigration expert Kelsey Landry.
-“Viewers might watch Yellowjackets and assume that what the characters are going through is a result of their extraordinary and isolated circumstances, but the fact is that more than 20% of Americans who immigrate to will attempt during their first winter here, usually due to boredom and/or high meat prices.”
+“Viewers might watch Yellowjackets and assume that what the characters are going through is a result of their extraordinary and isolated circumstances, but the fact is that more than 20% of Americans who immigrate to Canada will attempt during their first winter here, usually due to boredom and/or high meat prices.”

-“It doesn’t matter if they’ve moved to a metropolitan Canadian city for or been dropped deep in a mysterious forest which may or may not be home to a supernatural presence, Americans are uniquely bad at Canadian winters.”
+doesn’t matter if they’ve moved to a metropolitan Canadian city for work or been dropped deep in a mysterious forest which may or may not be home to a supernatural presence, Americans are uniquely bad at Canadian winters.”

 In addition to cannibalism, Yellowjackets also highlights the propensity of Americans to react to temperatures lower than negative 10 degrees celsius by creating new religions, something Canadians refer to as “cold culting”.